 The Young Professionals program follows on from our Year 7-10 program, the Thrive Program - but you can also join it independently for your Year 11 and 12 studies, even if you weren't a part of Thrive.
 In the Young Professionals Program, you complete two qualifications with Perform Australia during Year 11 and 12:

 Our two qualifications in acting are packaged together and delivered to Young Professionals participants over two years (Year 11 and 12).
-You attend our campus in Fyshwick three days per week.
-On other days, you attend CIT classes (or complete distance education with CIT) to earn your Year 12 Certificate.
+You attend our campus in Griffith three days per week.
+On other days, if you are completing your Year 12 Certificate externally, you attend CIT classes (or complete distance education with CIT) to earn your Year 12 Certificate.

 In Semester 1 at Perform Australia, you complete the 10915NAT Certificate IV in Acting.